Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 - Requirements: Government-issued photo ID, knowledge-based authentication (KBA) questions, stable internet connection, audio/video capability

-- Recording requirement: Texas requires the entire RON session to be recorded and retained for at least 5 years
+- Recording requirement: The entire RON session must be recorded (audio and video) and retained for at least 5 years

 Texas’s early adoption of RON means the state has a mature ecosystem of technology providers and experienced online notaries.
 RON is widely accepted for real estate transactions, business documents, and personal legal documents in Texas.